Rokiis1/roadmap/function_programming/3_level/3_level_functions.md

 print(triple(5)) # 15
 ```

 Both `double` and `triple` were created from the same outer function, but each one remembers its own `factor`.
+The behavior of each function depends on the value that was present when it was created.

-This shows the key idea that **functions can carry behavior together with remembered data**.
+This shows the key idea that **functions can carry behavior together with remembered data**, data does not need to be global, and it does not need to be passed every time the function is called.

-Closures allow programs to keep state **without global variables**, making code safer, more modular, and easier to reason about.
+Closures allow programs to keep state in a controlled and localized way, making code easier to reason about and reducing unintended side effects.

 In the next section, we will look at **lambda functions**, which provide a compact way to create small functions, often used together with **higher-order functions**.